Responsibility for policy: Chief Financial Officer

 - it is funded under the terms of an external contract, or

-- prior approval is granted in writing by the Vice-Chancellor (for direct reports) or the relevant Dean, Director or equivalent; approval will be granted only where the staff member is expected to undertake a considerable amount of air travel as part of his or her normal duties.
+- prior approval is granted in writing by the Vice-Chancellor (for direct reports) or the relevant Head of School, Director or equivalent; approval will be granted only where the staff member is expected to undertake a considerable amount of air travel as part of their normal duties.